How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 On this page you’ll find multiple UKCAT practice tests and dozens of resources that will help you pass each element of the test.

-Take Practice Test
+Take UKCAT Practice Test Now

-What is the UKCAT test?
+What is the UCAT or UKCAT test?

-What’s the format of the UKCAT test?
+What is the format of the UKCAT test?
 What should I expect from a UKCAT practice test?

 • UKCAT practice test 1 (JobTestPrep) – A must-do.
 This professional UKCAT practice pack contains 1,000+ practice questions, explanations and solving tips.
 Great for learning the insider ‘tricks’ of the test (distraction, time management etc).